forbiddenspiral/cs_vanilla-plus_mini_repack/README.md

 **Known Bugs or Issues:**

-- Potential Bug: Occasionally, giving medkits to downed NPCs might not revive them.
+- Known Bug: Occasionally, giving medkits to downed NPCs might not revive them.
 This primarily affects non-critical gameplay and shouldn't hinder progress.
-I'm investigating this issue further.
+I'm working on a fix if a solution can be found.